This section is for sixth formers and school students who are interested in a career in psychiatry.

 What do psychiatrists do?

-Psychiatrists are doctors who look after patients with mental health problems, such as depression, anxiety, personality disorders, learning disabilities and schizophrenia.
+Psychiatrists are doctors who look after patients with mental health problems, such as depression, anxiety, personality disorders and schizophrenia.

-As a doctor specialising in this area, you really could make a difference to someone’s life and help them regain their happiness.
+As a doctor specialising in this area, you really could make a difference to someone’s life.

 Psychiatry is an excellent career choice for anyone interested in how the mind works, and someone who enjoys working as part of a team.